kachingasilwimba/Comprehensive-exam/README.md

- Integrating EOFs into Machine Learning Algorithms to Emulate Climate Land Model
+ Integrating EOFs into Machine Learning Algorithms to Emulate Community Land Model Version 5
  --------------------------
  This repository provides the code and Synthenthis paper (`Comprehensive_Synthesis_Paper.pdf`) for the comprehensive exam computing artifact in Computing Ph.D. (data science) at Boise State University.
 The code emulates and analyzes Climate Land Model version 5 (CLM5) simulations (`soil moisture`) using machine learning, neural networks, and empirical orthogonal functional analysis (EOFs).